tsilva/curriculum-vitae/README.md

 Help Agent is a chatbot designed to assist users with inquiries related to Tynker, leveraging the Retrieval-Augmented Generation (RAG) architecture.
 This architecture enhances the chatbot's responses with custom data, grounding the information provided and minimizing inaccuracies.
 The development of such a system posed numerous challenges, including content scraping and parsing, data chunking and augmentation, embedding, indexing, querying, post-processing, reranking, model selection, and prompt engineering.
 Extensive experimentation was required to devise a solution that delivered fast, accurate, and reliable answers without compromising on safety or cost-effectiveness.

 A backoffice system was also developed to support the chatbot's operations.
 This system facilitated the initial scraping of websites to gather data, management of these data sources, and periodic updates from each scraped URL.
-It enabled the creation of new user-authored documents with the assistance of a large language model (LLM), including generation and summarization, as well as the uploading of additional documents (e.g., PDFs).
+It enabled the creation of new user-authored documents with the assistance of Large Language Models (LLMs), including generation and summarization, as well as the uploading of additional documents (e.g., PDFs).
 Furthermore, the backoffice provided tools for reviewing chat logs, managing user tickets (e.g., reports of inadequate responses), and testing chatbot updates.

 Upon deployment on the Tynker website for parents and schools, the chatbot demonstrated a significant impact on user engagement.
 Metrics collected post-launch showed a high conversion rate among users who interacted with the chatbot, leading to sign-ups and/or purchases.
-This performance metric was calculated as a percentage of the total users who engaged with the chatbot, underscoring its effectiveness and efficiency in supporting the user acquisition process.

 - [Help Agent in Parents page](https://www.tynker.com/parents/) (chat button in bottom right corner)
 - [Assets](https://drive.google.com/drive/folders/1U9ncLOBEwThtn-3cf9GPUZisN4scWZ2d?usp=sharing)